magently/magento-sign2pay/authature/sdks/ios/index.md

 ##UI Components
 When Authature is combined with Sign2Pay, a token can be linked to a bank account.
-For conversion reasons, you may want to display the logo's of supported banks in your app.
+For conversion reasons, you may want to display the logos of supported banks in your app.
 When you have a preapproved scope token, you may want to show the logo of the bank associated to that token.

 UIImageView+Authature and UIButton+Authature add methods to UIImageView and UIButton to make this happen.